 - Thames River Heritage Park: serving as history tour interpreters; greeters, ambassadors for boat tours, lecture series and Docent Academy; program and administrative support

 - AND more …

 Do I need to participate in the Docent Academy in order to volunteer or serve as a docent at one of the Park’s heritage sites?

 No. The Docent Academy is an invitation to learn about all of the heritage sites in the Park.
 If you are interested in volunteering at one of the Park’s heritage sites, please contact the site(s) directly.

 Are the sites handicap accessible?

-Several of the sites are handicap accessible; however, several of the historic sites have limited access for those with limited mobility.
+While several of the sites are handicap accessible, regretfully the majority of the historic sites have limited access or may pose challenging for those with mobility difficulties.

-Thames River Heritage Park Docent Academy is made possible thanks to grant funding from Connecticut Humanities and Community Foundation of Eastern Connecticut; scholarship funding from New London Cultural District Commission and Groton Utilities; and sponsors and donors – people like you who support Thames River Heritage Park Foundation.
+Thames River Heritage Park Docent Academy is made possible thanks to grant funding from the State of Connecticut Dept. of Energy and Environmental Protection, Connecticut Humanities and Community Foundation of Eastern Connecticut; scholarship funding from New London Cultural District Commission and Groton Utilities; and sponsors and donors – people like you who support Thames River Heritage Park Foundation.